 Top 10 Road Trip Snacks

 Hitting the road?
-Keep your take-along nosh healthy and light and you'll sail past those fat-trap rest stops.
+Keep your travel treats healthy and light and you'll sail past those fat-trap rest stops.

-Whether you're traveling alone, with your significant other, or the kids, these snack ideas are designed for easy access — and most importantly, to steer you away from fast food stops along the way.
+Whether you're traveling alone, with your friends or with your husband and kids, these snack ideas are designed for easy grabbing, and will help steer you away from fast food stops along the way.

 - Grape tomatoes: Miniature tomatoes, when ripe, make a delicious snack.
 This is a no-mess, grab-and-go treat, and one you can reach your hand in the bag for over and over.

 - Summer berries: Throw together blueberries, strawberries, raspberries, blackberries, or any mix of berries in a plastic container.
 This snack can get messy, so unless you've got a bunch of napkins tucked away in your glove compartment, leave this one for the rest stop.

 - Plain popcorn: Whether you buy a bag of naked popcorn or air-pop your own kernels at home, plain, unbuttered popcorn is an easy grab snack that won't stain your clothes or wreck your DTP.